 The majority of children are supported within the school by class teachers and learning support assistants.
 We use the expertise of staff from the bases to help identify specific strategies and interventions for pupils with certain difficulties.
 Where support is provided, each child is provided with a set of learning objectives that aim to meet a particular need.
-An individual child-centred education plan is developed for each child or group of children.
-That programme is then delivered either by the class teacher, and/or learning support officers or special needs support assistants.
-The school has two bases - the Rainbow and Sunshine classes for children who need specific teaching and support.
-Llangewydd has a CARE base (Sunshine Class) and a learning resource base (Rainbow Class) for children who need specific and specialized teaching and support.
+That programme is then delivered by the class teacher and/or learning support officers or special needs support assistants.
+The school has two bases - the Rainbow (LRC) and Sunshine (CARE) classes for children who need specific teaching and support.